yecril71pl/cpp-docs.pl-pl/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Kopiuje operator składowej *prawo* do obiektu, następnie zwraca `*this`.
-Umożliwia ona Zastąp kopię kontrolowanej sekwencji w kontrolowanej sekwencji *prawo*.
+Operator elementu członkowskiego kopiuje *prawo* do obiektu, a następnie `*this`zwraca.
+Służy do zastępowania kontrolowanej sekwencji kopią kontrolowanej sekwencji *po prawej stronie*.

 ### <a name="example"></a>Przykład